-Two components in particular now focus on collecting feedback and specifically mention OMS in the "Statement of Intent" in the accreditation handbook.
+Two components focus on collecting feedback and specifically mention OMS in the "Statement of Intent" in the accreditation handbook.

 MDT Standard, Component F: The CAC provides routine opportunities for MDT members to give feedback and suggestions regarding procedures and operations of the CAC/MDT.
 The CAC has a formal process for reviewing and assessing the information provided.